supminn/neoG_videoLibrary/ReadME.md

 * Authentication - login to add to liked videos and playlists
 * Filter/search by category of videos
 * Take personal notes from video - capture video time duration
+* Home page and video listing page design
+* Clicking on dp or author would filter the page with those details.